taixingbi/wiki-AI/web/ajax.md

 ### ajax
 when an event happen
-step 1 in browse, create request object and send request
+step 1 in browse(client server), create request object and send request
 * XMLHttpRequest
   * status
     * 200: OK.
 The request has succeeded